PDF types – How many are there?

 1. Real PDFs:

 Real PDFs, also known as digitally created PDFs are ideal for most applications.
-This is usually the ideal PDF that allows the users to mark up, annotate, search, and copy/paste, without having to do an extra step.
-They can easily be created in-app or via the “print” function.
-These types of PDFs can be searched by default and content such as text and images can be copy/pasted into other file formats.
+This is usually the ideal PDF that allows the users to mark up, annotate, search, and copy/paste.
+Without having to do an extra step.
+You can easily create them in-app or via the “print” function.
+You can search these types of PDFs by default, and content such as text and images copied /pasted into other file formats.

 Both the meta-information and the characters in the text hold an electronic character designation.
-With PDF Editors and other document readers you can search through these PDFs and edit, select, or delete any of the content it holds, unless the document itself has been password protected.
+With PDF Editors and other document readers you can search through these PDFs.
+You can also edit, select, or delete any of the content it holds.
+But not if the document itself has password protection.

 2. Scanned PDFs: